-- 34 The Appellant should submit an application for an appeal to the relevant awarding body.
-Awarding bodies' contact details are provided in Appendix A, page 20.
-The Appellant should check the specific arrangements for submitting appeals, on the relevant awarding body's website.
-The JCQ form Application for an appeal can be used (see page 18). - 35 Applications for an appeal should be made within 14 calendar days of receiving the malpractice decision.
-Awarding bodies will usually reject appeals made outside of this timescale. - 36 The Appellant submitting an application for an appeal must set out as clearly and concisely as possible the grounds for the appeal and must include any further evidence relevant to supporting the appeal. - 37 Appeals must be based on reasonable grounds which relate to the incident in question.
-The following are accepted as reasonable grounds: - the incident was not dealt with in accordance with the published procedures as detailed in the JCQ document Suspected Malpractice - Policies and Procedures; - the decision was unreasonable in light of the evidence presented to the Malpractice Committee; - further evidence (including medical evidence) has come to light which may change the awarding body's decision; - the sanction imposed is disproportionate to the seriousness of the malpractice.
+34 The appellant should submit an application for an appeal to the relevant awarding body.
+Awarding bodies' contact details are provided in Appendix A, page 25.
+The appellant should check the relevant awarding body's website for the specific arrangements for submitting appeals.
+The JCQ form Application for an appeal can be used where the relevant awarding body's published arrangements allow for this (see page 22).

+35 Applications for an appeal should be made within 14 calendar days of receiving the malpractice decision.
+Awarding bodies will usually reject appeals made outside of this timescale.

+36 The appellant submitting an application for an appeal must set out, as clearly and concisely as possible, the grounds for the appeal and must include any further evidence relevant to supporting the appeal.

+37 Appeals must be based on reasonable grounds which relate to the incident in question.
+The following are accepted as reasonable grounds:

+- the incident was not dealt with in accordance with the published procedures as detailed in the JCQ document Suspected Malpractice -Policies and Procedures; - the decision was unreasonable in light of the evidence presented to the Malpractice Committee; - further evidence (including medical evidence) has come to light which may change the awarding body's decision; - the sanction imposed is disproportionate to the seriousness of the malpractice.